alindeman/upgradingtorails4/text/02_before_you_upgrade.markdown

 ## <a id="before-you-upgrade"></a>Before You Upgrade

-This handbook is focuses on upgrading a Rails 3 application to a Rails 4 application.
+This handbook focuses on upgrading a Rails 3 application to a Rails 4 application.

-To use it most effectively, there are a few things you should know first before you dive into your `Gemfile` and run `bundle update rails`.
+To use it most effectively, there are a few things you should know first, before you dive into your `Gemfile` and run `bundle update rails`.

 ### Test Suite

-Higher level tests, those that drive your application from the outside, can be invaluable during an upgrade process.
+Higher level tests, those that drive your application from the outside, become essential during an upgrade process.
 Any medium to large application needs at least some coverage before an upgrade to Rails 4 is attempted.

 If your application has controller tests (also called functional tests) or integration tests (also called request specs or feature specs), you are off to a great start.
-Run these tests as you go through the upgrade process to verify breaking changes don't get pushed out to production.
+Run these tests as you go through the upgrade process, to verify breaking changes don't get pushed out to production.
+If your application lacks these kinds of tests, consider writing some before upgrading.

-Unit tests are also useful, though are less likely to break because they integrate less of the system.
-By definition, unit tests are more isolated.

 ### <a id="upgrade-checklist"></a>Checklist